mduquem1/deal-manager/README.md

 ## Run local server

-Make sure node is installed and your are running the same version available in `.nvmrc`.
+Make sure node is installed and you are running the same version available in `.nvmrc`.

 If you have `nvm` installed, run `nvm use` to run the specified node version.